Crisis management in educational centers: Protocols and strategies for continuity

 August 1, 2025

-In today’s educational environment, centers must be prepared to face unforeseen crises that can disrupt academic activities and put the safety of students and staff at risk.
+In the current educational environment, centers must be prepared to face unforeseen crises that can disrupt academic activities and put the safety of students and staff at risk.
 Effective crisis management has become an essential competency for educational directors and administrators.
-Adequate preparation not only protects the school community but also ensures continuity of the educational process and maintains family confidence.
+Adequate preparation not only protects the school community, but also guarantees the continuity of the educational process and maintains the trust of families.

 The importance of preventive planning